Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 The structure of the work is an introduction, two chapters, a conclusion and a list of references.

-Psychological counseling techniques are special techniques that a counseling psychologist, acting within the framework of certain counseling procedures, uses to perform these procedures at each stage of psychological counseling.
-This technique can be universal, successfully used at each stage of psychological counseling, and specific, most suitable for one or another particular stage of psychological counseling.
+Techniques of psychological counseling are special techniques that a psychologist-consultant, acting within the framework of certain counseling procedures, uses to perform these procedures at each stage of psychological counseling.
+This technique can be universal, successfully used at each stage of psychological counseling, and specific, most suitable for a particular stage of psychological counseling.

-We will consider the technique of psychological counseling in stages in connection with various counseling procedures, without particularly highlighting the methods of counseling, which are of a universal nature.
+We will consider the technique of psychological counseling step by step in connection with various counseling procedures, without particularly highlighting counseling techniques that are universal in nature.

-1.1 Meeting the client in a psychological consultation
+1.1 Meeting a client in a psychological consultation

 Starting a conversation with a client

 The process of psychological assistance begins with a meeting.
-Considering the process of the meeting in more detail, let us dwell on the characteristics of the procedural and procedural moments of the meeting in the provision of psychological assistance.
+Considering the meeting process in more detail, we will dwell on the characteristics of the procedural and procedural aspects of the meeting in the provision of psychological assistance.
 [Abramova G.S. p.214]

-When considering the initial moments of contact, it was found that the first 4 minutes of contact are decisive for the initial orientation in a partner in a communication situation, the formation of one's own self-awareness, which influences the choice of one or another strategy of behavior with an interlocutor.
+When considering the initial moments of contact, it was found that the first 4 minutes of contact are decisive for the initial orientation to a partner in a communication situation, the formation of one’s own sense of self, which influences the choice of one or another strategy of behavior with the interlocutor.
 They are the most difficult for both partners.
-During this time, the psychologist-consultant most often develops unconscious, but strategically far-sighted decisions related to the acceptance of a partner, to assessing his personality and predicting possible relationships.
-The first minutes of the meeting are extremely important as a non-setting space for forming the first impression of a person and, in our case, assessing the personal (psychotherapeutic) potential of the client.
+During this time, the consulting psychologist most often develops unconscious, but strategically far-sighted decisions related to accepting a partner, assessing his personality and predicting possible relationships.
+The first minutes of a meeting are extremely important as an unattached space for forming a first impression of a person and, in our case, assessing the client’s personal (psychotherapeutic) potential.

-Of the three phases of any human communication - the beginning of a relationship, their development, dynamics and termination - the first phase is unconditionally the leading one, especially in situations of psychological assistance.
+Of the three phases of any human communication - the beginning of a relationship, its development, dynamics and termination - the first phase is unconditionally the leading one, especially in situations of providing psychological assistance.

-In living the first meeting with the client, there is literally not a single detail that is not important for the successful implementation of the first contact: from facial expression, gaze, intonation and distance from the client (optimal - 1.5 m) to introducing the client into the semantics of counseling and psychotherapeutic work.
-Of course, all subsequent psychological work cannot be determined by the first meeting, and the experience of psychological help as retraining, education or psychotherapy goes through several stages, but in counseling work, in particular, the matter may be limited to a single conversation.
-This is why the initial contact is given so much importance.
+In the experience of the first meeting with a client, there is literally not a single detail that is not important for the successful implementation of the first contact: from facial expression, gaze, intonation and distance to the client (optimal - 1.5 m) to introducing the client into the semantics of advisory and psychotherapeutic work.
+Of course, all subsequent psychological work cannot be determined by the first meeting, and the experience of psychological assistance as retraining, education or psychotherapy goes through several stages, but in advisory work, in particular, the matter may be limited to one single conversation.
+This is why initial contact is so important.

-What is necessary and desirable for the successful implementation of the first consultation conversation?
+What is necessary and desirable for the successful implementation of the first consultative conversation?

 Information.
-It is desirable (as the experience of consulting work in many countries shows) that even before the first meeting, for example, during the appointment for a consultation, the client should provide orienting formal information about himself approximately in the following volume: name and surname, age, profession and education, marital status who is directed, whether he has experience of communicating with a psychiatrist or psychologist.
-The presence of such formal information frees the working time of the psychologist and the client for fruitful work.
+It is desirable (as the experience of consulting work in many countries shows) that even before the first meeting, for example, when making an appointment for a consultation, the client provides orienting formal information about himself in approximately the following volume: first and last name, age, profession and education, marital status , by whom he was referred, whether he has experience communicating with a psychiatrist or psychologist.
+The presence of such formal information frees up the working time of the psychologist and the client for fruitful work.

 Psychodiagnostic examination.
-In some cases (professional consultation or other situation requiring non-medical psychotherapy), a preliminary personal diagnosis is useful.
-This facilitates orientation in the personal characteristics of the client and his condition.
-If the examination is carried out even before the consultation, it is preferable that it is not conducted by the consultant psychologist himself, but by his employees or colleagues.
+In some cases (professional consultation or other situation requiring non-medical psychotherapy), preliminary personal diagnosis is useful.
+This makes it easier to navigate the client’s personal characteristics and condition.
+If the examination is carried out before the consultative conversation, it is preferable that it is carried out not by the consulting psychologist himself, but by his employees or colleagues.

 What is undesirable and contraindicated for a successful first meeting?

-It is undesirable to load yourself with information about the personality and life of the client, which does not come from him personally.
+It is undesirable to burden yourself with information about the client’s personality and life that does not come from him personally.

-It is also undesirable to enter into a dispute with the client, to refute his statements (this does not mean, of course, that the psychologist must agree with the client in everything, share his delusions or obvious prejudices, but actively counteract unprofessionally); praise the client or give him hope for no apparent reason; make false promises; interpret his behavior or evaluate actions and deeds; ask the client additional questions about aspects of life or issues to which he is particularly sensitive; convince the client of the need to work only with you or another psychologist; support the client in his attacks on other persons (parents, children, spouse, other psychologist-consultant, etc.).
+It is also undesirable to enter into an argument with the client, to refute his statements (this does not mean, of course, that the psychologist is obliged to agree with the client in everything, to share his misconceptions or obvious prejudices, but to actively resist unprofessionally); praising the client or giving him hope for no apparent reason; make false promises; interpret his behavior or evaluate his actions and actions; ask the client additional questions about aspects of life or problems to which he is especially sensitive; convince the client of the need to work only with you or another psychologist; support the client in his attacks on other persons (parents, children, spouse, other psychological consultant, etc.).
 [Nemov R.S. p.351]

-In addition, trends in the perception of counseling psychologists should be taken into account.
-From psychological research, at least the following features of the perception of counseling psychologists by clients are known: physically attractive psychologists are perceived more positively than unattractive ones; the same psychologists are perceived differently depending on what problem the client comes with - personal or social (loss of job, professional consultation); people are more inclined to rely on those professionals whose sociocultural values (religious, ideological) do not diverge from their own; people differ in their assessments of the degree to which a psychologist conforms to the social norms of well-being and status accepted in society (marital status, compliance with the "face of the profession", the degree of apparent well-being, etc.).
-These and many other circumstances, not to mention reputation and authority, play a role in the holding of the first meeting.
+Additionally, trends in the perceptions of counseling psychologists should be considered.
+From psychological research At least the following features of clients’ perception of consulting psychologists are known: physically attractive psychologists are perceived more positively than unattractive ones; the same psychologists are perceived differently depending on what problem the client comes with - personal or social (loss of job, professional consultation); people are more inclined to rely on those professionals whose sociocultural values (religious, ideological) do not diverge from their own; people differ in their assessments of the degree to which a psychologist corresponds to social norms of well-being and status accepted in society (marital status, compliance with the “face of the profession,” the degree of visible well-being, etc.).
+These and many other circumstances, not to mention reputation and authority, play a role in holding the first meeting.

-Let us now turn to the description of the actual consultative conversation.
+Let us now move on to a description of the consultative conversation itself.
 Let's start with a definition.
 Consultative conversation is one of the main methods of providing psychological assistance.
-A consultative conversation is a personality-oriented communication in which orientation is carried out in the personal characteristics and problems of the client, a partnership type of relationship is established and maintained (on an equal footing), the necessary psychological assistance is provided in accordance with the needs, problems and nature of advisory work.
-Consultative conversation, depending on the stage of work, is divided into initial, procedural, final and supporting.
+A consultative conversation is a person-oriented communication in which the client’s personal characteristics and problems are oriented, a partnership type of relationship is established and maintained (as equals), and the necessary psychological assistance is provided in accordance with the needs, issues and nature of the advisory work.
+Depending on the stage of work, advisory conversations are divided into initial, procedural, final and supporting.

-The tasks of the initial consultative conversation are: the location of the client to himself and the removal of tension; establishing contact with the client; encouraging discussion of issues and identifying (if necessary) temporary and other opportunities for the client to work together; provision of information; establishing a trusting working (collaborative, partnership) relationship with the client - "working contact"; encouragement of self-understanding, own activity and responsibility; setting realistic expectations for collaboration.
+The objectives of the initial advisory conversation are: to make the client feel good about himself and relieve tension; establishing contact with the client; encouraging discussion of issues and identifying (if necessary) temporary and other opportunities for the client to work together; provision of information; establishing trusting working (collaborative, partnership) relationships with the client - “working contact”; encouraging self-understanding, own activity and responsibility; Setting realistic expectations for teamwork.

-The most difficult task for the consultant is to demonstrate a willingness to respond emotionally to the psychological needs of the client, to help him begin to talk about himself and his problems.
-If the client has a sense of trust in the psychologist-consultant and does not feel any interpersonal disagreements, it should be borne in mind that psychological defenses may be included, especially if the patient is worried about too personal, sometimes intimate, problems.
-If a person did not ask for help himself, but was referred by another specialist, a teacher, or acquaintances, or parents, resistance can be a significant difficulty for the consultant.
-It is certain that not a single person, no matter what age he may be, will come to another, a stranger, a person for no particular reason, just like that, heart to heart talk on topics that can not always be opened not only to a close friend, but also to oneself. yourself.
+The most difficult task for a consultant is to demonstrate a willingness to respond emotionally to the client’s psychological needs, to help him begin to talk about himself and his problems.
+If the client feels a sense of trust in the psychological consultant and does not feel any interpersonal disagreements, it should be borne in mind that psychological defenses may be activated, especially if the patient is concerned about too personal, sometimes intimate, problems.
+If a person did not seek help himself, but was referred by another specialist, teacher, or acquaintances, or parents, resistance can pose a significant difficulty for the consultant.
+It is certain that not a single person, no matter what age he is, will come to another, stranger, person without any particular reason, just like that, heart to heart, to talk about topics that cannot always be revealed not only to a close friend, but also to oneself to yourself.
 [May R., p.132]

-Speaking out, recognizing the subjective barriers that the client had to overcome, expressing respect and a positive, understanding attitude in this regard is one of the possible ways to reduce resistance.
-Questions that are related to the client's condition, to his sense of self in a counseling setting, also help to relieve tension.
-The initial task of the counseling psychologist is to serve as a catalyst by which the communication process will be facilitated.
+Speaking out, recognizing the subjective barriers that the client had to overcome, expressing respect and a positive, understanding attitude in this regard is one of possible ways reducing resistance.
+Questions that relate to the client’s condition and his sense of self in a counseling setting also help relieve tension.
+The initial task of the counseling psychologist is to serve as a catalyst to facilitate the communication process.
 [Bondarenko A.F., p.289]

 It is necessary to feel a person, to know his needs, experiences, aspirations.
-Usually during the meeting, the client will inadvertently express their needs and problems more than once.
-No wonder Freud said that "the secret of a person oozes through the pores of his skin."
-Although the client may not directly say what worries him most (in fact, sometimes he is not aware of his true problems), the very first meeting provides rich material for understanding the personality, probable problems and real, albeit latent, needs of the client. .
+Typically, during a meeting, the client will unintentionally express his needs and problems more than once.
+No wonder Freud said that “a person’s secret oozes through the pores of his skin.”
+Although the client may not directly say what worries him most (in fact, sometimes he is not aware of his true problems), the very first meeting provides rich material for understanding the client’s personality, probable problems and real, albeit hidden, needs .

-The completion of the first consultative conversation is no less important than its beginning.
-The criteria for a positive completion of the first meeting is so important that in modern literature they are singled out as the basis for preference in choosing a psychologist and psychotherapist.
+Completing the first consultative conversation is no less important than its beginning.
+The criteria for a positive conclusion of the first meeting are so important that modern literature they are identified as a basis for preference in choosing a psychologist and psychotherapist.

-Practice shows that it is the last minutes of the first meeting that can cause a feeling of discomfort, both for the consultant and for the person being consulted.
-The main reason for the emergence of a feeling of disappointment, a feeling of incomprehensibility or treatment to the wrong address most often - with all equal and professionally impeccable parameters - is a feeling of incompleteness of the situation.
-In fact, a patient receives a referral from a doctor for an analysis or a prescription, from a lawyer - a consultation and a guide to action, and from a psychologist - deceived expectations: they not only did not write out a prescription, but did not even give advice ...
-Therefore, a very significant point is precisely verbal, indicated completion of the meeting and conversation with the potential incompleteness of this situation.
+Practice shows that it is the last minutes of the first meeting that can cause a feeling of discomfort in both the consultant and the counselee.
+The main reason for a feeling of disappointment, a feeling of being misunderstood or being treated at the wrong address most often - despite all equal and professionally impeccable parameters - is the feeling of incompleteness of the situation.
+In fact, from a doctor the patient receives a referral for analysis or a prescription, from a lawyer - advice and guidance for action, and from a psychologist - disappointed expectations: not only did they not write out a prescription, but did not even give advice...
+Therefore, a very significant point is precisely verbal, designated completion of a meeting and conversation with the potential incompleteness of a given situation.

-The first meeting, the first consultative conversation introduces the client into the context of psychological assistance as specific in content and goals of psychosocial practice.
-Of course, it far from exhausts and even partially cannot cover the entire complex repertoire of psychotechniques that a psychologist uses, depending on the client's problems, the intensity and nature of psychological assistance, and his own preferences.
+The first meeting, the first advisory conversation introduces the client into the context of psychological assistance as specific in content and goals of psychosocial practice.
+Of course, it is far from exhaustive and cannot even partially cover the entire complex repertoire of psychotechniques that a psychologist uses, depending on the client’s problems, the intensity and nature of psychological assistance and own preferences.

-The term "confession" - a concept more religious than psychotherapeutic - was first used by psychologists from the beginning of the 20th century, when psychoanalysis and psychotherapy, imitating church confession, came into fashion.
-The client's story about himself, his problems, difficulties, his emotional state can be compared with a confession.
+The term “confession” - a concept more religious than psychotherapeutic - was first used by psychologists from the beginning of the 20th century, when psychoanalysis and psychotherapy imitating church confession came into fashion.
+The client’s story about himself, his problems, difficulties, and his emotional state can be compared to a confession.
 The main task of the psychologist is to awaken the client to be sincere.
-This requires active listening.
+To do this, you need to use active listening.

-In order to create this initiative, the counselor psychologist needs to use various techniques that support the sincerity of the client.
+In order to create this initiative, the consulting psychologist needs to use various techniques that support the client’s sincerity.

 Active listening is the art of understanding.
-An active listener, in our case a psychologist, must assure the client that everything said will be correctly understood by him.
-An understanding listener, as it were, informs the speaker: “I care about you, I accept you.
-I want to understand your experiences, your feelings and especially your needs."
-Such a message, given to a person as the basis of a conversation, will influence the way he thinks and feels (towards himself and others).
-The main purpose of active listening is to maintain or create trust in a conversation.
-To do this, the psychologist must respect the speaker, accept him as he is.
+An active listener, in our case a psychologist, must assure the client that everything spoken will be correctly understood by him.
+An understanding listener seems to tell the speaker: “I care about you, I accept you.
+I want to understand your experience, your feelings and especially your needs.”
+Such a message, given to a person as a basic basis for conversation, will influence the way he thinks and feels (towards himself and others).
+The main goal of active listening is to maintain or create trust in a conversation.
+To do this, the psychologist must respect the speaker and accept him as he is.
 [Obozov N.N., p.207]

 There are some conditions under which the use of active listening is simply necessary:

-when you need to check whether you correctly perceive the emotional state of the client;
+when you need to check whether you correctly perceive the client’s emotional state;

 when you are dealing with strong emotions;